 Please contact us if you have any questions.

-Camp Collier is a no-frills 1940′s era camp on the shores of a beautiful lake with loons and Canada geese, in the middle of 500 acres of conservation land.
+Camp Collier is a no-frills 1940′s era camp on the shores of beautiful Lake Wampanoag with loons and Canada geese, in the middle of 500 acres of conservation land.
 Attendees will be most comfortable if they prepare in advance for the special circumstances of the camp.

 In general, this is a self-care event, with attendees expected to bring what they need in terms of food, clothing, bedding and shelter.

 Children are most welcome.
 Childcare is the responsibility of their family.

 Cell phone service at the camp is variable, depending on the provider.